The Moffett Race.

 Over the years the race has gained in popularity and has attracted boats of every description.
 When the entry list grew to more than 45 boats, the start was divided into two fleets for safety concerns.
 At about that time, prizes were established for two fleets, but the race has always been for one winner and now awards are given for overall positions of 1 through 5, with the winner's name placed on the half model of the "Lucia" a cruising boat designed by George for Lucia.
 Since 1998, when Harry Duane won his second Moffett race, the winners have been heavily penalized in the succeeding 5 years of races in order to allow others a chance at winning.

 The race date was shifted to the weekend following Labor day weekend to allow more summertime boats to attend.
-50 to 60 entries has been the norm for years, though the threat of a hurricane in two recent years has cut attendance.
+A registration of 50 to 60 entries,the norm for years, has dropped off in recent years as has been the case for regatta attendance across the world.
+The race continues to attract boats of every description and it offers a challenging day of sailing regardless of conditions.
 The race has taken many different courses of about 20 miles long.
 Some years, because of light air, an alternate shorter course has been used.
-Boats of every description have won it and the race has provided extremely challenging windward/leeward courses and in other years fast reaches and runs only.
+Boats large and small have won it and the race has provided extremely challenging windward/leeward courses and in other years fast reaches and runs only.

 Handicapping the Moffett Race has been the most challenging task for the race committee.
 The Holmes Hole handicaps are derived by watching the boats perform over many races and conditions but in the Moffett race, many boats are coming out for their first race and some from far away.
 This together with the fact that speedy performance boats are competing with classic schooners and 15 foot full keel day sailors, make for a most interesting dilemma.
 But, over the years, the committee has been successful in making sure there is only one winner.